-Mr. Clark Howell of the Atlanta Constitution has given us \$150 for the purchase of athletic pins for the school year 1924-1925.
+Mr. Clark Howell of the Atlanta Constitution has given us \$150 for the purchase of athletic pins for the school year 1926-1927.

-Any local school system or county may hold this contest at any time during the school year from November to May.
-There are no height, weight, or age limits.
+Any local school system of county may hold this contest at any time during the school year from November to May.
+There are no height, weight, or age.limits.